temujin9/mezovy/pcs/tabletop/ludwig floptr.md

 ## Martial Flexibility or Paragon Surge
 - Stand Still - CMB to stop movement in threat range (for the untrippable)
 - Deadly Aim - -2 to hit, +4 to damage on ranged attacks
-- Devastating Strike - +2 to each die added by Vital Strike
+- Devastating Strike - +2 damage to each die added by Vital Strike (max +6)
 - Opening Volley - hit with ranged gives +4 to hit with melee on next turn
 - Blind Fight - reroll miss chances, invisible gets no bonus in attacking you
 - Improved Dirty Trick - +2 to CMB, no AoO